mattapperson/patronus/README.md

 - [X] Pass in params via a JS object as well so as to acomidate more test cases
 - [X] Support joi optional params, creating all possible combos
 - [X] Support URL pased params
+- [X] Support joi `ref` when creating combos
-- [ ] Better / more clear responses for errors in an invalid server response... assertion msg is messy
+- [X] Better / more clear responses for errors in an invalid server response... assertion msg is messy
 - [ ] Support Joi `when` when creating combos
 - [ ] Support Joi `without` when creating combos
-- [X] Support joi `ref` when creating combos
 - [ ] Support deep param validation
 - [ ] Support Glue style select for only using one connection
 - [ ] Support custom headers / params / payload values not in spec